chaitanyaviriyala/chaitanyaviriyala.github.io/_pages/cv.md

 Currently, I'm a graduate student pursuing[ DATASIM (Data analysis and applications in signal and image processing)](https://www.ec-nantes.fr/engineering-programme-diplome-dingenieur/course-specialisations-yrs-23/data-analysis-and-applications-in-signal-and-image-processing) at [Ecole Centrale de Nantes](https://www.ec-nantes.fr), a graduate program with a curriculum focusing extensively on images, design and innovation.
 Most recently, from April 2020 to September 2020, I've worked at CYME, a startup based in Montpellier.
 Previously, I've had a chance to study at [Mahindra Ecole Centrale](https://www.mahindraecolecentrale.edu.in) and intern at [SCEE team in Centrale Supelec Rennes](http://www-scee.rennes.supelec.fr/wp/) during my bachelors.

 During my term at [CYME](www.cyme.io),  I have developed Algorithms for PEAKTO, the toolbox and worked extensively on Image Duplicates, Near Duplicates, Color Palette Detection and Face Detection.
-I was supervised by the CTO's of the company Matthieu Kopp and Thomas.
+I was supervised by the founders of the company Matthieu Kopp and Thomas.

 Right now, I am working on improving Ultrasound Images as a part of Plane Wave Imaging Challenge under the guidance of [Prof. Diana Mateus](https://scholar.google.com/citations?user=kr_GYOsAAAAJ)